llinauer/tic-tac-toe-rl/README.md

 This project was heavily (not to say, solely) influenced by this blog entry: https://towardsdatascience.com/reinforcement-learning-implement-tictactoe-189582bea542 of Jeremy Zhang.
 The original code can be found here: https://github.com/MJeremy2017/reinforcement-learning-implementation/tree/master/TicTacToe
-So please give credit to him.

-What I wanted to achieve with this project is:

-1) Re-create it and learn
-2) Add my own touch to it
-3) Create a tutorial in german, for all my german-speaking fellows (the german version is currently in development).

-So there you have it.
-Now, let's get started.
+The main reason I wanted to re-create Jeremy's project was to be able to understand step-by-step what is going on in the code.
+In the process, I decided to add my own touch to it and wrote a little GUI with tkinter.
+Here and there I changed the code so that it better fits my style.

+However, overall I stayed close to the original project so please give credit to Jeremy and check out his blog post for an in-depth view on what is going on.

 # Pre-requisites

-This project uses python 3 and the following modules:
-* tkinter
-* pickle
-* numpy
-* game

-Please make sure that you have installed all the pre-requisites before running.
+This project uses python3 with numpy.
+So please make sure you have numpy installed and then you are ready to go.

 # Tic Tac Toe with Reinformcement Learning

-Before you can start, let me give you a quick introduction in Reinforcement Learning.
-The emphasis is on quick.
+But before you start, let me give you a (very) brief introduction in Reinforcement Learning.
 This shall serve merely as a high-level overview and will not go into mathematical detail.
-If you are interested in the (very awesome) topic of Reinforcement Learning, I suggest you look into this book Reinforcement Learning: An Introduction by Richard Sutton and Andrew Barto
+If you are interested in the (awesome) topic of Reinforcement Learning, I suggest you look into this book Reinforcement Learning: An Introduction by Richard Sutton and Andrew Barto
 At the time of writing, the book is available for free at: http://incompleteideas.net/book/the-book.html

-Tic Tac Toe is a very easy game.
-Very very easy.
-That's why it is well suited for an implementation with Reinforcement Learning.
 Reinforcement Learning is a subfield of Machine Learning, where an agent learns to take actions in an environment by interacting with it and receiving rewards.
 So far for the definition.

-How can we picture this in the case of Tic Tac Toe?
+How can we picture this in the case of Tic Tac Toe (or Noghts and Crosses)?
 The agent (player) can take actions (draw Xs and Os) in the environment (the board).
 It receives a reward for winning the game and gets a penalty (= negative reward) for loosing.
-A draw will result in a small yet non-zero reward, since the agent did some things right and at least not loose.
+A draw will result in a small yet non-zero reward, since the agent did some things right and at least did not loose.
 The agent wants to maximize its reward and will therefore take actions that will lead it to a win or if not possible, at least a draw.

 Now, how can this be achieved in practice?

 The agent has a set of possible actions it can take at every turn.
 Consider the board state below: